elfeck/SGpp-wiki/Modules.md

-To insure extendability and maintainability, SG++ is divided into a number of modules that implement different functionality.
+To insure extendability and maintainability, SG⁺⁺ is divided into a number of modules that implement different functionality.

 Different modules can be compiled independently from each other.